jchiatt/nextjs-basic-auth/README.md

 ## Setup

-Initialize by importing and passing an object containing an array of users (use `user` and `password` as your object keys):
+Initialize by importing and passing an object containing containing a `users` key, the value of which should be an array of users (use `user` and `password` as the keys for each respective user object):

 ```
 import initializeBasicAuth from 'nextjs-basic-auth'